 First Home Savings Account (FHSA)

-Save up to $8,000/year (max $40,000 lifetime) for your first home.
-Contributions are tax-deductible and withdrawals for a qualifying purchase are tax-free.
-Open one as early as possible.
+Allows eligible first-time buyers to save up to $8,000/year (max $40,000 lifetime) for a qualifying home purchase.
+Contributions are tax-deductible and qualifying withdrawals are tax-free.
+Opening one early can meaningfully increase its value.

 RRSP Home Buyers' Plan (HBP)

-Withdraw up to $60,000 from your RRSPs tax-free for a first home purchase.
-Repayment starts the second year after withdrawal and spreads over 15 years.
+Allows eligible first-time buyers to withdraw up to $60,000 from RRSPs tax-free toward a qualifying purchase.
+Repayment is required starting the second year after withdrawal, spread over 15 years.

 First-Time Home Buyers' Tax Credit

-A federal non-refundable tax credit up to $10,000, worth approximately $1,500 back.
-Claimed on your income tax return in the year of purchase.
+A federal non-refundable tax credit up to $10,000, worth approximately $1,500 back on your return.
+Claimed in the year of purchase.
+Verify current eligibility criteria with an accountant or tax professional.

 BC Property Transfer Tax Exemption